quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 context.close();
 ```

 #### Web Application

 In a Web application, closing of the Spring application context is taken care of by the `ContextLoaderListener`, which implements the `ServletContextListener` interface.
 The `ContextLoaderListener` will receive a `ServletContextEvent` when the web container stops the web application.

+A **standard servlet listener** is used to bootstrap and shutdown the Spring application context.
+The application context is created and injected into the `DispatcherServlet` before any request is made, and when the application is stopped, the Spring context is closed gracefully.
+The Spring servlet listener class is `org.springframework.web.context.ContextLoaderListener`.

 #### Spring Boot Application